Coronavirus in NZ: 36 new cases today, hospitals now restricting visitors

 Bloomfield said authorities were expecting to find these cases because so many people were returning from around the world from places where Covid-19 was common.

-Just over 1200 lab tests were carried out yesterday - bringing the total to more than 7400.
+Just over 1200 lab tests were carried out yesterday - bringing the total conducted to more than 7400.

 While most cases are still people who have come from overseas, an increasing number of cases were close contacts of those people, Bloomfield said.